-In our Driving Questions for Arts-Based Inquiry series, we’ve been developing frameworks for inquiry based learning and project based learning in and through the arts.
+In our Driving Questions for Arts-Based Inquiry series, we’ve been developing frameworks for inquiry based learning, and project based learning through the arts.
 Each installment of this series focuses on one of the process strands in the National Core Arts Standards (creating, performing/presenting/producing, responding, connecting).
 In this installment, we focus on the second strand of the National Core Arts Standards: performing/presenting/producing.

 Today, we journey into the second strand of standards in the National Core Arts Standards- those that make up the performing/presenting/producing strand of standards.
 What this strand is referred to depends on which area of the arts-based inquiry we are looking at (performing for music, theatre, and dance, presenting for visual arts, and producing for media arts).
 While the name may change from one art form to another, they all share the same anchor standards.

 The anchor standards in the performing/presenting/producing strand in an arts-based inquiry are as follows:

 Anchor Standard 4: Analyze, interpret, and select artistic work for presentation.